doctorfree/MusicPlayerPlus/README.md

 audio packages designed to stream and play music.
 MusicPlayerPlus interacts with the Music Player Daemon (MPD).
 Outputs from the MPD streaming audio server are used as MusicPlayerPlus inputs for playback and visualization.
-In addition, MusicPlayerPlus components are used to manage, control, and update MPD.
+In addition, MusicPlayerPlus components are used to manage and control MPD.

 ## Table of contents